 • Assessment Materials: COE inclusion bank tasks are secure state test materials.
 These are never left unattended by district staff.
 As the COE allows for multiple opportunities to test (unlike the EOC) these materials must be kept in a secure location between administration sessions.

 English Language Learners

-English language learners taking the writing, mathematics, and biology collections of evidence may be assessed in their native language.
+English language learners taking the mathematics collections of evidence may be assessed in their native language.
 These students may receive an oral presentation of the inclusion bank tasks and prompts from human readers or a word-to-word translation device to read directions, stimuli, and questions to the student in his/her native language.
-For the writing, mathematics, and science assessments, the oral presentation will include the human reader translating as closely as possible all stimulus materials, such as science scenarios, mathematics problems, test questions, writing prompts, and answer choices.
+For the mathematics assessments, the oral presentation will include the human reader translating as closely as possible all stimulus materials, i.e., mathematics problems, test questions and answer choices.

 OSPI maintains a Moodle server.
 The Moodle provides a virtual space for teachers to share ideas about the mathematics COE, along with information and updates.
-Users must create an account in order to log in to the Moodle.
-The link is http://moodle.ospi.k12.wa.us/course/view.php?id=44
+Users must create an account in order to log in to some sections of the Moodle.
+The link is http://moodle.ospi.k12.wa.us/course/view.php?id=44.

 The Moodle server provides teachers with a number of resources that can be divided into two areas:

 • Resources and Up-to-Date Information – The latest information regarding the Mathematics COE is published on the Moodle on a regular basis, from upcoming webinars to information related to tasks and task development.
 The Moodle also provides links to the latest resources for classroom teachers from the state, region, and nation.

 • Courses and Professional Development – Self-directed courses are available for teachers in areas of task writing, task review, and coursework materials.

 • Ongoing information on the developing CCSS Mathematics COE.